 What makes the melody for this piece so special?

 This beautiful, haunting melody uses a melodic minor scale.
 This means that sometimes the sixth and seventh tones of the scale are raised from the natural minor by a half step, and sometimes they are not.
 Take a look at the sheet music and see if you can spot the sharps and the naturals.
 When you play, pay close attention to the notes and make sure you’re playing them correctly.

-A tune written with a melodic minor scale has a special way of holding the listener’s attention because the sounds can be unexpected as certain notes shift up or down a half step from the last time they were heard.
+A tune written with a melodic minor scale has a special way of holding the listener’s attention because of the unexpected sounds as certain notes shift up or down a half step from the last time they were heard.
 It gives the song an almost magical quality.

 What are the chords used for this song?

 The first section of the song has a simple descending chord progression.
 For the Early Elementary and Elementary arrangements, these chords are A minor, G major, F major, and E major.
 For the Intermediate arrangement, the chords are E minor, D major, C major, B major.
 In other words, i-VII-VI-V. Even though the song is written in a minor key, most of the chords are major!
 This gives the song a beautiful emotional texture as it moves between the sad sound of minor to the happy sound of the major chords.

 What are the differences between these three arrangements of “What Child Is This?”

 The Early Elementary (Hoffman Academy Units 1-4) arrangement is the simplest of the three arrangements.
 It’s written with the melody line only.
 The key is A minor, with no sharps or flats in the key signature, and the time signature is ¾.
 This arrangement includes the first two phrases of the original song.